shreyassahoo1/shreyassahoo1/README.md

 ## 👋🏻 Hi, I’m Shreyas

-🎓 Information Science & Engineering @ RVCE
+🎓 Information Science & Engineering @ RVCE (Sophomore)

 Building projects that matter - I create for Technology, AI, Finance, and Healthcare.
 I'm also passionate about Global Markets and Investments.
 Driven by curiosity, execution, and long-term value creation.